npfrazier/JuliaHOPSPACK/README.md

 # JuliaHOPSPACK
 Work in progress to integrate a Julia standalone executable into HOPSPACK

-Everything you need to run Flavio's HOPSPACK example is located in the folder.
+Everything you need to run Flavio's HOPSPACK example from class is located in the relevant folder.
 The example minimizes the function

 > f(x) = sin(x/(  1+ sqrt( x*x^(1/3) ) ))